Settlement Agreement Solicitors

 How much does a Settlement Agreement cost and who pays for it?

 Between £350-£500 + VAT on average HOWEVER the fee is paid by your employer to your Settlement Agreement Solicitors.
+The employer is responsible for paying the reasonable costs to advise on the agreement. *

 The employer is responsible for paying for the settlement agreement and the legal advice that was offered by the Settlement Agreement Solicitors.